christopherhouse/Azure-OpenAI-Insights/README.md

+This repo is a fork of the excellent [Azure OpenAI Insights](https://github.com/dolevshor/Azure-OpenAI-Insights) project by [Dolev Shor](https://github.com/dolveshor).
+It extends the Azure OpenAI Insights Workbook to include an additional tab displaying token metrics emitted by Azure API Management.

 # Azure OpenAI Insights
 The 'Azure OpenAI Insights' workbook offers deep insights into Azure OpenAI usage, helping you manage costs, optimize performance, and make strategic decisions for a robust AI infrastructure.